 Technical changes at transmitters or interference from those in neighbouring regions and countries may affect coverage patterns, which are planned and managed by Ofcom.
 TV signals can also be temporarily affected by weather conditions.

 You can check the services predicted to be available at your address both now and in the future by using our coverage checker on this page.

 Where coverage is predicted to be variable, a local aerial installer may be able to offer advice on improving your reception.
 Digital UK recommends looking for a Recommended Digital Installer (RDI) or a member of a recognised trade body, such as the Confederation of Aerial Industries (CAI).

 If coverage in your area is predicted to be poor you may need to consider alternative TV platforms, such as subscription-free satellite services.

-Retune your TV or digital box after mid-afternoon on 3 September to keep your guide up to date.
+If you haven't already done so, retune your TV or digital box to update your guide.
 This only takes only a few minutes and can be done with your remote control.
-Some equipment will retune automatically.
+Some equipment may have retuned automatically.

 Note: Depending on your TV equipment, you may need to update your favourites list following a retune.
 Some digital recorders may require scheduled recordings to be reset.

 Digital UK is committed to helping viewers with disabilities access Freeview.Find out more

 Find out about planned transmitter works which may affect TV services in your areaPlanned engineering work